 Interviews and interrogation focuses on techniques and philosophies of conducting human communication in a criminal justice or legal environment in which the goal is to obtain accurate information.
 Students will learn and apply specialized techniques and approaches to interviews and interrogations as well as legal implications based on a variety of situations.
 Obtaining eyewitness information in an investigative environment is also discussed.
 Lec.
-Hrs. o40 Lab Hrs. ooo Other Hrs. ooo
+Hrs.
+040 Lab Hrs.
+000 Other Hrs.
+000